slz2003/RFCScope_Errata_Filtering/Errata_filtering/Result_manual/9868-18/packetizer_raw_output.md

 Clarify the embedded device comment in Section 18 to distinguish normative UDP API requirements from optional raw datagram delivery features, ensuring consistency with RFC 1122.

+**Severity:** Low
+  *Basis:* The issue arises from ambiguous wording that may cause interpretative confusion but does not conflict with explicit normative specifications.

+**Confidence:** High

 ---